 Accounts receivable from related parties at each date are interest-free.
 Prices of transactions with related parties are established according with market ones.
 Liabilities are repaid basically with cash.
-Provisions for impairment of accounts receivable from the related parties were not charged.
+Accounts receivable from the related parties were fully impaired in 2014.